 Companies that do not invest in an organized security plan are the most vulnerable to cargo and commercial theft.
 To protect your equipment, supplies, and inventory on your property, it’s important to continuously test and enhance your security strategy.
 If you are looking for ways to improve your business security plan, we have compiled a list of 3 tips to help you prevent burglaries at your property or facility.

-The Achilles heel of all security designs is the lack of attention to three things:
+The Achilles heel of all business security designs is the lack of attention to three things:

-Without systematic attention to these matters you are sabotaging your plans.
+Without systematic attention to these matters you are sabotaging your business security plans.
 It’s not the criminals that defeat your systems.
 You do.

 - Is erosion creating pathways for criminals under all your security?

 - Are your solar panels and camera domes clean?